saligrama/dotfiles/README.md

 # dotfiles
-My dotfiles - more to come
+My dotfiles for Arch/i3 setup.
+This will work with any distro where i3wm is installed.